dogweather/forkful/content/en/dart/data-formats-and-serialization/working-with-json.md

   \ data from strings into Dart objects and vice versa, a common task in web and app\u2026"
 lastmod: '2024-03-13T22:44:59.839568-06:00'
 model: gpt-4-0125-preview
-summary: "Working with JSON (JavaScript Object Notation) involves parsing JSON data\
-  \ from strings into Dart objects and vice versa, a common task in web and app\u2026"
+summary: Working with JSON (JavaScript Object Notation) involves parsing JSON data from strings into Dart objects and vice versa, a common task in web and app development for data interchange.
 title: Working with JSON
 weight: 38
 ---